metapsychic-Lylmik/lumo-time-context/README.md

 ### Disclaimer

-This project is an independent browser userscript and is not affiliated with or endorsed by Proton or Lumo.
+This script is created independently and is not affiliated with, endorsed by, or supported by Proton or the Lumo development team.

+By using this script, you acknowledge that:

+    The script is provided as-is without warranty of any kind The author is not responsible for any disruption to your Lumo usage You should review the source code before installing Userscript managers require certain permissions, understand their privacy implications before use

+For official Lumo support, visit Proton Support.